beaulieuhugo97/htb-walkthroughs/Artificial.md

 drwxrwxr-x 2 app app 4096 Jun 18 13:21 templates
 ```

-Once inside the box, I need to run linpeas.
+Once inside the box, I need to run `linpeas`.

-To do this, I first need to serve linpeas:
+To do this, I first need to serve `linpeas`:
 ```
 #!/bin/bash